The Best Private Dining London Has To Offer

 Seats: 44 | Set menu?
 Yes | Minimum spend? £2,200 | Find out more HERE

 The Jungle Room at glorious French bistro Blanchette boasts a hand-painted tropical mural, a glass-walled wine cellar, a cosy table set next to a cosy leather corner banquette, and flickering candlelight.
 The menu here comes in the form of their signature sharing plates, including dishes like crispy frogs’ legs, steak tartare with pickled girolles, crab timbale and seared tuna with avocado… Which you may or may not want to actually share.

 Seats: 14 | Set menu?
 Yes, from £35pp | Minimum spend?
 No | Find out more HERE

 Paradise By Way of Kensal Green | Kensal Green

 Paradise was practically built for private parties.
-Almost every room of their teetering Gothic hideaway can be hired out, from the glass-roofed conservatory with a private bar, and the peeling, candlelit bohemian dining room to the snug Reading Room with its plush vintage furniture and roaring fire, or the vast music room (which comes with its own stage).
+Almost every room of the teetering Gothic hideaway can be hired out, from the glass-rooved conservatory with a private bar, and the peeling, candlelit bohemian dining room, to the snug Reading Room packed with Chesterfield sofas and a roaring fire, or the vast music room (which comes with its own stage).

 Beach Blanket Babylon | Notting Hill